0xMiden/air-script/docs/src/description/declarations.md

 ```
 buses {
-    unit p,
+    multiset p,
-    mult q,
+    logup q,
 }
 ```

-In the above example, we declare two buses: `p` of type `unit`, and `q` of type `mult`.
+In the above example, we declare two buses: `p` of type `multiset`, and `q` of type `logup`.
 They respectively correspond to a multiset-based bus and a LogUp-based bus, that expand to different constraints.
 More information on bus types can be found in the [buses](./buses.md) section.

 ## Random values (`random_values`)